Garden Advice

 How to Plant a Christmas Tree in the Garden

-Here’s everything you need to know about how to plant a Christmas tree in the garden, leaving you with a wonderful, healthy new tree for years to come.
+Here’s everything you need to know about planting a Christmas tree in the garden, leaving you with a wonderful, healthy new tree for years to come.

 Read on if you’d like to learn:

-• Is it possible to plant your Christmas tree outside?
+• Is it possible to plant your Christmas tree outside in the UK;

 But as long as your tree is in a container and is still a living tree – living trees tend to be better anyway as they keep their needles and last much longer – you might be able to plant it in your garden after December 25th.